jiaoshijie/onlysearch/README.md

 A nvim plugin that provides a beautiful search result views and powerful functionality(using ripgrep).

-WARN: This plugin doesn't privode replace functionality!
+WARN: This plugin doesn't provide replace functionality!

 - [x] support search tool `ripgrep` and `grep`, maybe `gg`
 - [x] support file filter